 I think this will set a good pattern for life and helps me know that I don’t have to explain my reasons to a 5 year old first.

-The age is pretty flexible.
-My 3.5 year old daughter is capable of most the things my 5 year old son can do, but he would not have been that capable at her age.
-He was just way more clumsy, and had a harder time with directions and finding things.
-I’m basing this list off of what I ask him to do, but they both help with the exact same things.
+Boys just develop a little slower than girls.
+My 3.5 year old daughter is capable of most things my 5 year old son can do, but he would not have been that capable at her age.
+He was more clumsy, and had a harder time with dexterity, directions and finding things.

 1. Unload the silverware